-- Demonstrate competency as primary surgeon in cesarean section, intraoperative tubal ligation, postpartum tubal ligation, and dilation and curettage for management of postpartum hemorrhage, retained placenta and/or spontaneous abortion. - Implement management decisions based on appropriate indications and contraindications for inductions and for interventions in the laboring patient, including operative delivery, augmentation of labor, and resuscitative measures. - Deliver evidence-based and patient-centered care to low-, moderate- and high-risk OB patients across the continuum of care (prenatal, triage, labor and delivery, inpatient post-partum, outpatient post-partum and interconceptual). - Increase fund of knowledge and develop teaching skills to the point of functioning effectively in formal and informal teaching of family medicine residents and medical students. - Contribute to oversight of mid-level providers and quality improvement exercises with respect to the existent practices of the current OB providers. - Maintain ongoing development of general family medicine knowledge and skills through ongoing practice of that field of medicine. - (Optional) Demonstrate competency in office-based gynecologic procedures such as colposcopy, LARC counseling/insertion/removal, etc. - (Optional) Obtain privileges at Tallahassee Memorial Hospital to practice operative obstetrics. - (Optional) Obtain certification from the Board of Certification in Family Medicine Obstetrics (American Board of Physician Specialties).
+- Demonstrate competency as primary surgeon in cesarean section, intraoperative tubal ligation, postpartum tubal ligation, and dilation and curettage for management of spontaneous abortion. - Implement management decisions based on appropriate indications and contraindications for inductions and for interventions in the laboring patient including operative delivery, augmentation of labor and resuscitative measures. - Deliver evidence-based and patient-centered care to low-, moderate- and high-risk OB patients across the continuum of care (prenatal, triage, labor and delivery, inpatient postpartum, outpatient postpartum and interconceptual). - In accordance with the LMH fellowship expansion, lead efforts in community prevention, maternal mental health, and government advocacy. - Engage in group-based care and telehealth to provide more consistent and comprehensive care. - Increase fund of knowledge and develop teaching skills to the point of functioning effectively in formal and informal teaching of family medicine residents and medical students. - Contribute to oversight of mid-level providers and quality improvement exercises with respect to the existent practices of the current OB providers. - Maintain ongoing development of general family medicine knowledge and skills through ongoing practice of that field of medicine.

+- Demonstrate competency in office-based gynecologic procedures such as colposcopy, LARC counseling/insertion/removal, etc. - (Optional) Obtain privileges at Tallahassee Memorial HealthCare to practice operative obstetrics. - (Optional) Obtain certification from the Board of Certification in Family Medicine Obstetrics (American Board of Physician Specialties).